Attentive's APIs

 (Optional) Step 5: Set up segments

-Any data sent from the eCommerce API, Custom Events API, or Custom Attribute API will immediately appear as an option under Custom Attribute or Custom Event in the Attentive Segment Builder.
+Any data sent from the eCommerce API, Custom Events API, or Custom Attributes API is available as an option under Custom Attribute or Custom Event in Attentive’s segment builder:

 Articles in this section